 The city of Dallas, along with Fort Worth, its neighbor about 35 mi/56 km to the west, anchors a vast, 12-county area of north-central Texas that is home to more than 6 million people.
 It's a fast-growing region that's become an oasis for entrepreneurs and a fertile ground for young singles and families alike.

-Dallas sightseeing offers a pleasant mix of the Old South and the New Economy.
-The new urban high-rises in downtown Dallas are balanced by comfortable family suburbs just minutes away from the hubbub.
+Dallas sightseeing offers a pleasant mix of the old and the new.
+The urban high-rises in downtown Dallas are balanced by comfortable family suburbs just minutes away from the hubbub.
 Residents are generally congenial and welcoming to Dallas visitors, and as with other Texans, Dallasites are proud of their ability to do things the Texas way—big.

 Dallas sprawls across the northern Texas plain, and its suburbs sprawl even farther.
 Loop Interstate 635 (also called the LBJ Freeway), I-20, I-30, I-35 and the President George Bush Turnpike are a few of the major highways that connect the various suburbs in and around Dallas.
 From the busy North Central Expressway to the congested Dallas North Tollway, driving around Dallas County presents challenges during rush hours, but it is worth the effort for the exciting sights and activities offered.